Amarthgul/PersonalCodes/OSU/DESIGN6400/README.md

   <p align="center">Journal Figure 10.2.
 Enhanced spot. </p>
 </div>

+The next steps would include:
+- Add reflection into the program.
+- Image-wide transmission.
+- Consider implementing a light source description using the off axis angle on X and Y direction and a distance.
+The current 3D location can be quite tricky when dealing with the field of view.

-Outside of the class, I have been trying to contact [Prof. Shen](https://cse.osu.edu/people/shen.94) from the CSE department since his area mostly closely aligns with this topic.
+Outside of the programming, I have been trying to contact [Prof. Shen](https://cse.osu.edu/people/shen.94) from the CSE department since his area mostly closely aligns with this topic.
 The 2 emails seem to have been buried in his thousands of (probably tens of thousands at this point) unread emails.
 So I tried to see if I could intercept him in person, I even tried to find him after a CSE faculty meeting but was of no luck (he did not participate in the faculty meeting?).
 The 10th week was filled with events, I’ll try to see if I have better luck next week.

 -> Back to [journal selection](#journals)